gvocale/travel-suggestions/Mexico.md

 ### Historic Center (Centro Histórico)
 It’s a must.
 You have to go to have breakfast to a place called “El Cardenal” http://www.tripadvisor.com/Restaurant_Review-g150800-d814867-Reviews-Restaurante_El_Cardenal-Mexico_City_Central_Mexico_and_Gulf_Coast.html) They have amazing Mexican food and fresh bread in the mornings with hot chocolate!
 Then you have to walk around the area, the main pedestrian street is called Francisco I. Madero, you can walk there and it brings you to:
-- Zócalo, which is a really big plaza where people gather to celebrate big dates.
+- **Zócalo**, which is a really big plaza where people gather to celebrate big dates.
-- Mexican Cathedral, beautiful, take a look.
+- **Mexican Cathedral**, beautiful, take a look.
 It’s accross the street of Zocalo.
-- Templo Mayor, two blocks from there, it’s a museum with some ruins.
+- **Templo Mayor**, two blocks from there, it’s a museum with some ruins.
 In the plaza you will see a lor pre-Hispanic Aztec dancing.
-- Bellas Artes, it’s a MUST! go inside and see the murals (marble is so heavy that it keeps sinking every year).
+- **Bellas Artes**, it’s a MUST! go inside and see the murals (marble is so heavy that it keeps sinking every year).
 The murals here are unbelievable, there are not many but you can watch them for a long time.
 You will also see here the controversial mural that Diego Rivera did in NY in the Rockefeller Center, which was forbidden because he was getting too many communist things there.
 It’s very interesting.
 There a screen that explains the murals in one of the walls, I do prefer to google while I sit in front of them.
 You first have to make a line to buy the tickets and then a line to get in, but it moves pretty fast. https://www.tripadvisor.com/Attraction_Review-g150800-d153969-Reviews-Palacio_de_Bellas_Artes-Mexico_City_Central_Mexico_and_Gulf_Coast.html

 ### Secretaría de Educación Pública (Secretary of Public Education)